lastdev/Addons/HandyNotes_NooksAndCrannies/README.md

 Configuration for this addon can be found under HandyNotes (Interface -> Addons -> HandyNotes -> Plugins -> Nooks and Crannies).

+Each point has its own contextual menu (right click) with options to navigate and hide.

 At current time, you can modify configuration for Waypoints.

 ### Waypoints